 While each surgery is unique there are some universal guidelines regarding post-operative spine care.
 Below is what you can expect after your spine surgery.

-Leave a phone message with the following information, or you email your requests
+Leave a phone message with the following information:

 - Your name

 - Your pharmacy phone number, including area code

 Antibiotics – Take them until the bottle is completely finished.

 Prescription Refills – Make requests before 3pm through our office.

 NOTE: Narcotic Refills will not be given over the weekend or after 3pm weekdays.

 Unless otherwise indicated by your physician, your first post operative appointment will be between one and six weeks following your surgery.
 Most often, an appointment will be made at the time of discharge from the hospital.
 If not, please call our office between the hours of 8am – 4pm, Monday through Friday to schedule this appointment.

 Check your incision at least twice daily for the first two weeks for any sign of infection.
 These signs include increased warmth or redness to the area, swelling, discharge, or unexplained increasing pain in the incision not relieved by bed rest or local application of ice, five to ten minutes, three times a day.
 Do not place anything other than a dry dressing on your incision unless instructed by your surgeon; no vitamins, no ointments, no jells etc.

 You may change the dressing the day after you return home.
 A small amount of reddish-brown drainage is not unusual for one to two days.
 Please report any other type or amount of drainage to our office.
 The dressing may be discontinued 24 hours after your incision stops draining or spotting.
 Showers may begin two days after your drainage stops.
 You may take tub baths two weeks after surgery or three months after fusion surgery.